lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 de acordo com o sinal que flui para trás da camada subsequente.

-While you might think that neurons, layers, and models give us enough abstractions to go about our business, it turns out that we often find it convenient to speak about components that are larger than an individual layer but smaller than the entire model.
-For example, the ResNet-152 architecture, which is wildly popular in computer vision, possesses hundreds of layers.
-These layers consist of repeating patterns of *groups of layers*.
-Implementing such a network one layer at a time can grow tedious.
-This concern is not just hypothetical---such design patterns are common in practice.
-The ResNet architecture mentioned above won the 2015 ImageNet and COCO computer vision competitions for both recognition and detection :cite:`He.Zhang.Ren.ea.2016` and remains a go-to architecture for many vision tasks.
-Similar architectures in which layers are arranged in various repeating patterns are now ubiquitous in other domains, including natural language processing and speech.

 Embora você possa pensar que neurônios, camadas e modelos dê-nos abstrações suficientes para cuidar de nossos negócios, Acontece que muitas vezes achamos conveniente